cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

 Windows users will need to install a SSH client in order to be able to connect to the server.
 Options include MobaXterm_, Putty_, and Windows Subsystem for Linux (WSL_), and much more.
 The following demonstrates how to set up MobaXterm.
-Please refer to the `Connecting On Linux`_ section if using WSL_.
+Please refer to the :ref:`s_connecting_linux` section if using WSL_.

 .. _s_configure_mobaxterm: